settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/8_enterprise-ethereum-connect-external-network.md

 Unless there are a majority of validators running on the platform, you need to send votes on the externally running validator nodes to add the platform node as a validator.

 You can do this by executing [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) on all your validator nodes.
-You can find the enode address of the platform node in the details tab of the node:
+You can find the enode address of the platform node in the 'Details' tab of the node under the 'Node Identity' section.

-TODO: image
+Once the vote is reflected in the network, restart the node in the platform.
+The node will be added as a validator and will start proposing blocks.

 ## Removing a validator in the platform

 Similarily you can make a platform validator a non-validator by executing [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) with proposal "false" on every validator node.

+Once the vote is reflected in the network, restart the node in the platform.
+The node will be removed as a validator and will stop proposing blocks.

 ## Node type conflict warning